Stefku/blog/20140917/README.md

 writing.
 If one is lucky then there will be other unit test that fails after changing the API.
 But if not, the bug is set.

-This project provides a way to verify that certain constraints are not violated when a mock has been called.
+The project [mockito-precond-verifier](https://github.com/Stefku/mockito-precond-verifier) provides a way to verify that certain constraints are not violated when a mock has been called.
 It makes use of parameter annotations with runtime retention.
 These annotations inspected and the calls to the mock will be validated with respect to these preconditions.